luizgustavocosta/virtual-threads/README.md

 ## Architecture:

-### Money transfer
+### Money Transfer
 ![img.png](resources/imgs/bank-transfer.png)

-### Payment processor
+### Payment Processor
 ![img.png](resources/imgs/payments-processor.png)

 ## Virtual Threads usage scenarios
 ### Increase the processing request capacity - Microservices

-50 users ie, 50 request and the server has capacity to handle 10.
+50 users, i.e., 50 requests and the server can handle 10.

-With Virtual Threads, all requests will be handled on arrival and will increase the server responsiveness.
+With Virtual Threads, all requests will be handled on arrival, increasing the server responsiveness.

-Below you can find the same test for 2 scenarios and using 2 differents tools, k6 and Apache Benchmarking (learned from Dan Vega YouTube video)
+Below you can find the same test for 2 scenarios using 2 different tools, k6 and Apache Benchmarking (learned from Dan Vega's YouTube video)

 - Open the file [application.yaml](bank-service/src/main/resources/application.yaml) and make the following changes
   - Set the number of Tomcat threads be `10`.
 The default value is `200`